chombo-discharge/chombo-discharge/doc/sphinx/source/ParticleData.rst

 The ``ParticleValidRegion`` (PVR) allows particles to be transferred to coarser grid levels if they are within a specified number of grid cells from the refinement boundary.
 A compelling reason to do this is that if the particle lives on the refinement boundary, its deposition cloud will hang over the refinement boundary and into the ghost cells.
 So, it is useful to keep the particles on the grid in such a way that the deposition and interpolation kernels are entirel contained within the grid.
+Another reason is that it might be useful to keep the deposition kernel on a specific AMR level for a number of time steps to reduce the number of times the particles must be moved across AMR levels.

 .. figure:: figures/pvr.png
    :width: 480px